The college is open and will operate as normal today. Employees are encouraged to use discretion in their commutes to campus.

 Applicants must be graduating seniors or students who have graduated during the last academic year.
 Students who have started graduate studies are ineligible for consideration.
 The Carnegie Endowment accepts applications only through participating universities (Davidson) via designated nominating officials.
 If you graduated during the previous academic year and have not started graduate studies, you may apply through the university from which you graduated.

-Applicants should speak with Fellowships & Scholarships staff early in the fall of senior year to get the application materials (ususally available around Oct.1).
+Applicants should speak with Fellowships & Scholarships staff early in the fall of senior year to get the application materials (usually available around Oct.1).
 Applications are due mid-November.
 The Graduate Fellowships Committee selects the college's two nominees from among the applicants.

 Two, plus the institutional nomination letter.